arkin0x/cyberspace/readme.md

 To act, an avatar must publish a _genesis_ action beginning their action chain or publish an action at the end of their existing action chain.
 All actions require proof-of-work, and the amount of proof-of-work determines the intensity of the action.

 The action chain may be conceptualized like the bitcoin blockchain: each subsequent action contains a reference to the prior action's hash (event `id`) _and_ the avatar's genesis action event `id`.
+The difference is that each avatar has its own chain that it adds to, and chains are only verified by those who wish to interact with you.

 >[!info]
 >A _hash chain_ is where each new element commits to the hash of a prior element.
 Technically, a blockchain is a type of hash chain, but a hash chain is not a blockchain.
 The action chain is not a blockchain either but only a kind of hash chain (or a [_noschain_](https://snort.social/search/%23noschain) in nostr parlance.)

-An action chain is useful because every new action commits to the hash of the previous action, and these verifiable references stretch all the way back to the genesis action.
-In this way, only 1 history is possible for any given action.
-A forked action chain is entirely invalid.
+An action chain is useful because it proves the avatar's current location and actions are legitimate if its chain is valid.
+Action chains are also useful because their creation is a non-trivial expense which incentivizes the production of valid action chains that won't be disregarded by the rest of the avatars who are following the protocol.

-Additionally, every action must include proof-of-work, making the production of an action chain a non-trivial expense which incentivizes the production of valid action chains that won't be disregarded by the rest of the avatars who are following the protocol.
+A forked action chain is wholly invalid and causes its owner to derezz, meaning they are "dead" until they publish a new genesis for a new action chain.
+Other conditions can cause similar chain invalidations, such as non-chronological created_at timestamps, impossible velocities, or impossible coordinate changes between actions.

 Since the action chain is not a blockchain, there is no hard consensus preventing the creation of invalid action chains.
 However, the cyberspace meta-protocol contains validation rules for action chains that allow any avatar to verify the validity of anyone's action chain, especially their own.
 Cyberspace clients should not be capable of producing invalid action chains, but this does not mean that they do not need to be validated.
-Invalid chains may be disregarded and cause the immediate respawn of the offending avatar.
+Invalid chains may be disregarded and cause the immediate derezz of the offending avatar.

 >[!example] Cyberspace Theory
 >Your personal journey from your mother's womb to where you are now is a unique pattern of thermodynamic expenditures across time.
 Likewise, your action chain is a cryptographically provable, thermodynamically intensive journey across cyberspace and time.
 Even if the environmental factors outside of your control were in your favor, you _still_ needed to expend the right energy in the right ways to make use of those advantages.
 Therefore, wherever you are, you earned the right to be there via your thermodynamic expenditures.